AchiaIR/solve_sokoban/README.md

 <a name="about-the-project"></a>
 <h2> $\color{red}{ About \ The \ Project }$ </h2>

-This projectt is a showcase of how the Sokoban game, a difficult transportation puzzle where boxes are moved to storage locations, can be solved using Reinforcement Learning approach.
+This project is a showcase of how the Sokoban game, a difficult transportation puzzle where boxes are moved to storage locations, can be solved using Reinforcement Learning approach.
 Here we use Deep Q-Network, A model-free algorithm, Q-Network learns by trial and error.